alper/alpernl/content/posts/books-read-august-2008/index.md

 ---
 In the only month where I somewhat approach Matt Webb's amount of reading, he just goes and [ups his count](http://interconnected.org/home/2008/08/30/books_read_august_2008) to nearly double mine.

 Anyway here's my list for August.
 I think the fact that this is an extremely slow summer both in terms of weather and waves somewhat explains this amount.
-Also that I've refound a lot of focus in reading and fun in keeping track of [my shelf on Anobii](http://www.anobii.com/alper/books) ((This probably won't become a regular thing.
-You can keep track of my reading at Anobii, a site which I recommend.)).
+Also that I've refound a lot of focus in reading and fun in keeping track of [my shelf on Anobii](http://www.anobii.com/alper/books) [^1].

 - [Catch-22](http://news.bbc.co.uk/2/hi/uk_news/1868619.stm), Joseph Heller (8th)
 - [About Face 3](http://www.cooper.com/insights/books/), Alan Cooper c.s.
 (15th)